PezzottiCarlo/italian-vebs-api/README.md

-Here's a README for the code you provided, written in English:

----

 # Italian Verb Conjugation Extractor

 This project is designed to extract Italian verb conjugations and find the infinitive form of a conjugated verb from a given dataset.
 The script scrapes verb data from a website, processes it, and provides the ability to identify the infinitive form from conjugated verb inputs.